-Usually there’s nothing wrong with your skills, experience, or resume – you’re not getting a call back because applying it’s a numbers game with terrible odds.
-There will likely be 250+ applicants for a desirable position, and you need a combination of skill and luck to land on the short list for an interview.
-Many times a company will decide ahead of time how many applicants to interview, regardless of how many qualified applications they receive.
+Usually there’s nothing wrong with your skills, experience, or resume – you’re not getting a call back because you’re playing the wrong game.
+Applying online is a numbers game with terrible odds.
+There will likely be 250+ applicants for a desirable position, and you need a combination of skill and luck to land on the short list for an interview if you’re applying online.

 Research from LinkedIn shows that in 2016, a whopping 70% of people were hired at a company where they already had a connection in place.
-That should be all the motivation you need to learn how to leverage your network.
+That should be all the motivation you need to learn how to leverage your network to get referred by someone.
 At the most desirable companies the number is higher, with 95% landing jobs because of connections.